 Treating social phobia usually involves gradual exposure to social situations, along with role-playing and rehearsal.
 Individuals are taught methods to reduce the anxiety they feel.
 They are also encouraged to be less critical of themselves.

 The best treatment for agoraphobia is to gradually move the phobic person into the places and situations that trigger anxiety.
-By taking small steps each day -- in the company of a trusted person -- a sufferer eventually learns to cope with situations that once inspired terror.
+By taking small steps each day -- in the company of a trusted person -- a sufferer eventually learns to cope with situations that once caused intense fear.

 The therapist may sometimes decide that medications will help.
 In the treatment of phobias, medications are used in conjunction with therapy and may not necessarily be a part of initial treatment.

-A class of antidepressants called selective serotonin reuptake inhibitors (SSRIs, such as Celexa, Paxil, Prozac, Lexapro, and Zoloft) can be especially helpful in the treatment of social phobia.
+A class of antidepressants called selective serotonin reuptake inhibitors (SSRIs) such as Celexa, Paxil, Prozac, Lexapro, and Zoloft can be especially helpful in the treatment of social phobia.
 Other drugs, called MAO inhibitors, are also effective but require careful monitoring because of interactions with certain other medicines (such as antidepressants, decongestants, or other medicines that can raise blood pressure) or food that contain the amino acid tyrmaine such as aged meats and cheeses.
 Another option: Many musicians, actors, and lecturers reduce their symptoms of stage fright with drugs known as beta-blockers (mostly propranolol).
 These drugs temporarily relieve anxiety without causing much drowsiness; at higher doses, they are typically used for high blood pressure but at low doses can block the adrenaline effects that drive the body's response to stress.
-Sometimes, short-term treatment may also include sedative-hypnotic drugs (e.g., benzodiazepines such as Xanax or Valium).
-These can relieve anxiety but may be habit-forming and cause drowsiness, and therefore may not be the best choice when long-term symptom control is needed, or when one has to be fully alert and perform certain tasks (including driving or operating machines.
+Sometimes short-term treatment may also include sedative-hypnotic drugs (for example, Xanax or Valium).
+These drugs can relieve anxiety but may be habit-forming and cause drowsiness.
+Therefore, they may not be the best choice when long-term symptom control is needed, or when one has to be fully alert and perform certain tasks such as driving or operating machines.
 Finally, some anticonvulsant medicines such as Neurontin and Lyrica have been shown in early research studies to have value for several forms of anxiety disorder including social phobia.

 Important note regarding medications: Some of these drugs can actually cause anxiety if the dose is increased too quickly or if they are stopped suddenly.
-It is often best to start with a low dose and slowly increase medication for this disorder.
+It is often best to start with a low dose and slowly increase medication when treating phobias.